Current Doctoral Students

-Daniel Ibanez is a licensed architect and urban designer who received his Masters of Architecture from Escuela Técnica Superior de Arquitectura de Madrid in 2007.
-In addition, he holds a Master in Advance Architecture from the Institute for Advance Architecture of Catalunya.
-In 2012, he completed a Masters in Design Studies in Urbanism, Landscape and Ecology at the Harvard Graduate School of Design as a fellow and Fulbright Scholar of the Fundación La Caixa, where he was awarded the Dimitris Pikionis Award for best academic performance in his program.
+Daniel Ibanez is a licensed architect and urban designer who received his Masters of Architecture from Escuela Técnica Superior de Arquitectura de Madrid (UPM-ETSAM) in 2007.
+In addition, he holds a Master in Advance Architecture from the Institute for Advance Architecture of Catalunya (UPC-IAAC) In 2012, he completed a Masters in Design Studies in Urbanism, Landscape and Ecology from the Harvard Graduate School of Design (HARVARD-GSD) as a fellow and Fulbright Scholar of the Fundación La Caixa, where he awarded the Dimitris Pikionis Award for best academic performance in his program.

-Daniel is the co-founder of margen-lab, a cross-disciplinary team that conducts research activity on innovation in the intersection of design, technology and ecology.
-Daniel combines his professional activities with a strong academic focus through ongoing research and teaching at important academic institutions such as ETSAM, IAAC, MIT and currently at Harvard-GSD.
+Daniel is the co-founder of Margen-lab, a cross disciplinary team that conducts research activity on innovation in the intersection of design, technology and ecology.
+Daniel combines his professional activities with a strong academic focus through ongoing researching and teaching at important academic institutions as ETSAM, IAAC, MIT and currently, at Harvard-GSD.

 Diego Ibarra is President of EA Buildings, an international environmental design consulting firm specializing in advanced building performance simulations and LEED consulting.
 Through his firm Diego is involved in over 18,000,000 square feet of projects, including commercial office towers, industrial facilities, high-rise residential, retail and academic facilities.
 His experience on building simulations includes a broad set of advanced simulation techniques and tools, including energy, daylight and LCA analysis.
 His teaching experience includes over twenty lectures and workshops on these topics, as well as many LEED trainings in the Unites States and abroad.
 Diego has also been a speaker at renowned conferences, such as, Building Simulation 2009 (Glasgow) and 2011 (Sydney), the International Radiance Workshop 2008 (Boston) and Greenbuild 2008 (Boston), among others.